Every Pet Deserves a Good Life

 Alternatives to Surrendering your Pet

 Our Pet Resource Center and veterinary clinics connect pet owners with affordable medical, behavior and support services to help keep pets and people together.
+Last year we helped more than 5,900 pets stay with their families.
+We now have a Resource Navigator who works to help provide resources for those on the other end of the leash.

 Surrendering Your Pet

 If alternative resources don’t address the situation you are experiencing with your pet, we will work with you to discuss surrendering options.
 An appointment is required to surrender your pet.
+This is designed to give every pet surrendered to AHS it’s best chance for success by way of a 30-minute intake appointment.

 Found a Stray?